-Mexican Chicken Soup is a warm & comforting way to enjoy your favorite Mexican flavors in a bowl.
-It’s ready to eat in just about 30 minutes, and is a lightened-up alternative to tortilla soup.
+Mexican Chicken Soup is a warm and comforting way to enjoy your favorite Mexican flavors in a bowl.
+It’s ready to eat in just about 30 minutes and is a lightened-up alternative to tortilla soup.

 Ingredients You’ll Need

 You can top this soup off with any toppings you love before serving, like diced avocado, sour cream, cheddar cheese, or tortilla chips.
 You can load it up, just like you would chili!